stone-lang/stone/docs/specs/Collections.md

 A _Map_ is a data structure containing a "mapping" from keys to values.
 Each _key_ may only map to a single _value_.
 So a given key can only be in the map once; but values do *not* need to be unique.
-In other programming languages, this data structure is often called an associative array, dictionary, hashmap, or hash.
+In other programming languages, this data structure is often called an associative array, dictionary, hash-map, or hash.
-A Map could also be considered a List of Pair elements, which is how it's constructed:
+A Map could also be considered a List of Pairs, which is how it's constructed.

 ~~~ stone
 Map(Pair("a", 1), Pair("b", 2), Pair("c", 3))